Welcoming remarks by Governor György H Matolcsy

 PANEL 6.
-EDUCATION AND CULTURE: Transition through education: How to design the future of work and education now?
+EDUCATION: Transition through education: How to design the future of work and education now?

 How is technological advancement changing the labour market?
 What are the most important skills needed for the future?
 The panel would explore how these skills can be nurtured within and outside the higher education system.
 The panelists would discuss the characteristics of the education and training systems that can provide the in-demand skills and knowledge for the future of work and how educational institutions and employers can be improved to achieve this.

 TOP QUOTES FROM THE BUDAPEST EURASIA FORUM 2022